Welcome to the Kappa Zoo

 2.1 Unification

-It turns out that the legacy kappa statistics are special cases of the probability-tree statistics.
+It turns out that the kappa-type statistics can be derived as special cases of latent-variable generative models for binary classification.
 We can see this common link by starting with a simple probability tree for binary classification with three parameters: \(t\) is the prevalence of Class 1 (as opposed to Class 0), \(a\) is the rater accuracy, and \(p\) is a probability for inaccurate assignments.
-This tree approach imitates the Justified True Belief model of knowledge, and naturally incorporates Gettier problems (getting the right answer for the wrong reason).
+This generative approach is inspired by the Justified True Belief model of knowledge, and it naturally incorporates cases where raters arrive at correct classifications for incorrect reasons, analogous to Gettier problems in epistemology.

 Applying this t-a-p model to the Fleiss Kappa, one of the most well-known of the rater agreement statistics, shows that the kappa is a special case with the assumption that \(t = p\), meaning that when raters make mistakes, they at least retain the distribution of the correct class proportions.
-I call this the unbiased case.
+I call this the unbiased case, meaning that when raters assign randomly, those classifications still preserve the marginal class proportions.

 2.2 Surprises

-It was surprising to me that not only can the three parameter t-a-p model be estimated with a simple Expectation-Maximization algorithm, but that the hierarchical version can be as well.
+It was surprising to me that not only can the three parameter t-a-p model be estimated with a simple Expectation-Maximization algorithm, but that the version with individual rater and subject parameters can be as well.
 It was also surprising that the ad hoc procedure I put together for doing this was, in fact, a provable E-M algorithm.

 A recurrent theme in the literature was the suggestion that we needed more coefficients to handle the possibilities in a 2x2 confusion matrix (assigned class versus true class).
 It sounds odd to say that raters are more accurate when classifying Class 1 cases than Class 0 cases, but it makes sense when we take into account the pattern of false positives and false negatives.
 This approach–separate accuracies for classes–gives a satisfying explanation of the so-called Kappa Paradox concerning unbalanced data.